brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 Installation
 ============
-The Sidecar Subtitles plugin for the Brightcove Player SDK provides two installation packages for iOS, a static library framework and a dynamic framework.
-Static and dynamic versions of the framework are supplied for iOS.
-For tvOS, The Sidecar Subtitles plugin provides a dynamic framework only.
+The Sidecar Subtitles plugin for Brightcove Player SDK provides two installation packages for iOS; a static library framework and a dynamic framework.
+For tvOS, the Sidecar Subtitles plugin provides a dynamic framework only.

 CocoaPods
 --------------